sbweeden/fidophoto/README.md

 # fidophoto

-This is a demonstration Node.js application that utilises IBM Cloud Identity for authentication and FIDO2 services to support a signed photograph mobile application.
+This is a demonstration Node.js application that utilises IBM Cloud Identity (CI) for authentication and FIDO2 services to support a signed photograph mobile application.

 ## To use locally: